 Jimi Hendrix’s Maestro FZ-1 Fuzz-Tone

-Jimi was seen using this pedal while he played with the Squiers.
-More specifically, the pedal was seen sitting behind Jimi on a photo taken of him at Cheetah club in New York City sometime in mid-1966.
+Jimi Hendrix was seen using a Maestro FZ-1 Fuzz-Tone pedal during his time with the Squiers.
+The pedal appears in a photo taken at the Cheetah Club in New York City sometime in mid-1966, positioned behind Jimi.

-It’s unknown whether he ever used the pedal aside from this one occasion.
+It’s unclear whether Jimi used the pedal beyond this one occasion.

 Jimi with Curtis Knight and the Squiers, mid-1966.

-The Maestro FZ-1 Fuzz-Tone is one of the first fuzz pedals to become hugely popular.
-It was first introduced in 1962, designed by recording engineer Glenn Snoddy and WSM-TV engineer Revis V. Hobbs, and manufactured by Gibson, but it didn’t become popular until a few years later.
-The magic struck when Keith Richard decided to it on “(I Can’t Get No) Satisfaction,” and the rest is, of course, history.
+The Maestro FZ-1 Fuzz-Tone is one of the earliest fuzz pedals to achieve widespread popularity.
+Introduced in 1962, it was designed by recording engineer Glenn Snoddy and WSM-TV engineer Revis V. Hobbs and manufactured by Gibson.
+However, its popularity soared a few years later when Keith Richards famously used it on “(I Can’t Get No) Satisfaction.”
+The rest, as they say, is history.

 Feedback